advaitp/rover/README.md

 Package Github link https://github.com/advaitp/Rover

-If downloading the zip package unzip it and rename it as rover
+### If downloading the zip package unzip it and rename it as "rover"